Create a lasting legacy for Casady School students, today and in the future.

 Roy C. Lytle Legacy Society

-The Roy C. Lytle Legacy Society was established in 2005 to honor the Society's namesake and to recognize alumni and friends who have included Casady School in their estate plans at or above the $10,000 level.
+The Roy C. Lytle Legacy Society was established in 2005 to honor the Society's namesake and to recognize alumni and friends who have included Casady School in their estate plans.

 Gary A. Brown, M.D.
 '65